eua1024/bkp-to-webdav/README.md

-# sh-script for backuping folder to WebDAV
+# (MacOS) sh-script for backuping folder to WebDAV
 Script:
 1. Archives the src folder in the archive format **src_date_time.zip**;
 2. Connects to Yandex.Drive via WebDAV and copy to the folder specified after the slash (in the script folder was specified **Backups**);